Upon further review, Phillies use overturned third out on replay to rally past Braves 5-4

+PHILADELPHIA (AP) — Thanks to a second look on replay, the Phillies got a second shot at a rally and averted a sweep against the NL East champs.

-PHILADELPHIA (AP) — Trea Turner capitalized on a third out overturned on replay with a tying single and Alec Bohm drove in the two runs in the seventh inning to rally the Philadelphia Phillies over the Atlanta Braves 5-4 on Sunday.
+Trea Turner capitalized with a tying hit after a third out that was overturned on replay and Alec Bohm followed with a two-run single in a three-run seventh inning to rally the Philadelphia Phillies over the Atlanta Braves 5-4 on Sunday.

+“You get some luck like that, kind of get the momentum back, and we got our guys going in the back end of the bullpen with a lead,” Bohm said, “and you kind of smell the win.”

 The win settled some nerves among the grumbling sports faithful in Philly after Atlanta decisively won the first two games.